logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/exporting-test-results/exporting-local-test-results-to-an-html-file.md

         You can choose the default location, but any place that is easy to remember will work.

-    6. If you'd like, TestArchitect creates subdirectories to store the exported HTML results, select the **Create folder structure** check box.
+    6.  **Optional:** If you'd like, TestArchitect creates subdirectories to store the exported HTML results, select the **Create folder structure** check box.

         Specifically, two options are available as follows.

         -   Folder structure \(the **Create folder structure** check box is enabled\): TestArchitect creates a hierarchical tree structure, or subdirectories to store HTML results.
         -   Flat structure \(the **Create folder structure** check box is cleared\): TestArchitect does not create subdirectories.
 There is only a single top-level directory that contains all HTML results.
-    7. If the exported test result is a master result, that is, it is a [test suite result](/user-guide/working-with-test-results/overview/#section.TS_results) or it contains [subresults](/user-guide/working-with-test-results/overview/#section.Subresults), the **Include all sub test results** check box is available.
+    7.  **Optional:** If the exported test result is a master result, that is, it is a [test suite result](/user-guide/working-with-test-results/overview/#section.TS_results) or it contains [subresults](/user-guide/working-with-test-results/overview/#section.Subresults), the **Include all sub test results** check box is available.
 With this option chosen, the master result and its subresults are all exported into HTML files.

-    8. To export HTML results with your own view layout, select the **Apply customized XSLT template** check box, and then choose a location of your customized XSLT template.
+    8.  **Optional:** To export HTML results with your own view layout, select the **Apply customized XSLT template** check box, and then choose a location of your customized XSLT template.

         ![](/images/TA_Help/Images/export_repo_result_HTML_customized_XSLT_automatic.png)